 It is essential to our goals and mission for GMS to regularly engage with parents, community organizations and to rely on the support of volunteers from the local and broader Winnipeg community, students from partner and associate schools.

-As part of its community outreach, Gonzaga Middle School regularly provides cookies to the Mama Bear Clan for distribution on their neighbourhood walks, has supported North Point Douglas Women’s Centre events by assisting with decorating, providing a space for evening men’s programming and other events when additional space is needed.
+As part of its community outreach, Gonzaga Middle School regularly provides cookies or prepares sandwiches for the Mama Bear Clan to distribute on their neighbourhood walks.
+GMS has supported North Point Douglas Women’s Centre events by assisting with decorating, providing a space for evening men’s programming and other events when additional space is needed.

 GMS has welcomed neighbourhood leaders to speak with our staff and students.